 - At small weddings, having two photographers may feel intrusive and take away from the intimacy of the celebration.

-- Hiring one talented photographer will be less expensive than hiring two.
+- Hiring two talented photographer will be more expensive than hiring one.

 - Potential inconsistency in style between the first and second shooter.

 - Delivery of your photos will take a little longer as there will be more photos to edit.

 My approach is all about keeping things easy, natural, and cringe-free, and helping you feel relaxed in front of the camera.
 For this reason, I usually work alone so that I seamlessly blend in with your day, capturing every moment as your day naturally unfolds without you noticing.